paulshorey/NYCDA/notes/javascript_dom_query.md

     document.querySelector("[name=username]")

 ---
+#### HTML5: also makes things much better, in other ways.

+---

 #### jQuery makes things even easier

-But its more than just "queries", because with HTML5 querySelector, you can very easily select things using CSS queries.
+But its more than just "queries", because with querySelector, you can very easily select things using CSS queries.
 JQuery opens up a whole world of useful functions, loops, and animations.

 But first, this is how you would select something using jQuery: